March 9, 2023

 MORE COOKIES RECIPES

-ON THE COUNTER: Store the raspberry lemon cookies in an airtight container for 4 to 5 days on the counter.
+ON THE COUNTER: Store the raspberry lemon cookies in an airtight container for four to five days on the counter.

-IN THE FREEZER: Freeze these delicious cookies in a sealed container for up to 1 month.
+IN THE FREEZER: Freeze these delicious cookies in a sealed container for up to one month.

 These amazing lemon raspberry cookies are soft and just a little chewy, with delicious lemon flavor and bursts of raspberry throughout.
 They would be a perfect treat to make any time of year.
 They are so light and summery, but they would add freshness to a chilly winter day too.